KaranSinghDev/A-Distributed-Cache-Sys/README.md

 ## Proof of Fault Tolerance: The Chaos Test

-A claim of "high availability" is meaningless without proof.
 The system's fault tolerance was validated via an automated chaos test that simulates a catastrophic node failure.

 ### Test Phases